- Focused Hubs

 - User Resources

-How has lockdown affected the emergence of a new context in certain consumption habits and the evolution of audiences?
-The conversation surrounding Netflix in the UK has increased considerably in recent weeks; but beyond the increase in volume, audience intelligence as a complement to social listening has allowed us to discover the cultural and consumer changes that have transformed the segments of the audience behind that conversation.
-Continue reading to see what we uncovered...
+How did the 2020 lockdowns affect the emergence of a new context in certain consumption habits and the evolution of audiences?
+The conversation surrounding Netflix in the UK increased considerably; but beyond the increase in volume, audience intelligence as a complement to social listening has allowed us to discover the cultural and consumer changes that have transformed the segments of the audience behind that conversation.

-In the interview with Nisa Bayindir that we published a few weeks ago, the consumer psychologist raised the need to not only analyze social conversations but also to identify conversational patterns and relationships generating groups of online communities.
+In our interview with Nisa Bayindir, the consumer psychologist raised the need to not only analyze social conversations but also to identify conversational patterns and relationships generating groups of online communities.
 Social listening, she went on to say, allows marketing and market research professionals to stay on top of developments and their impact on people, and to recommend communication tactics to their clients so they can better direct their strategy in a better-informed fashion.

 Discovering who the individuals are behind a conversation is key to being able to know and understand what those audiences are like and the different groups that compose them.
 From there, audience intelligence provides insights into these segments that outline the common and distinctive characteristics of the people that comprise them.

 This approach to social listening, as part of the contextualization of audiences for their knowledge and understanding, beyond the importance it has gained during this exceptional situation, will play a fundamental role in the near future of marketing and business.